 Encompassing nearly 900,000 acres and bordering the western edge of Yosemite National Park and Mariposa County, the Stanislaus National Forest is an unforgettable realm of natural beauty.
+It is primarily located in Tuolumne County, but extends into portions of Mariposa, Calaveras and Alpine counties.
 With soaring crests, sparkling mountain lakes, towering trees, and canyons carved by wild and scenic rivers, it is one of the oldest national forests in America (established 1897) and served as a bustling mining hub during the California Gold Rush.

-Today’s treasure seekers discover giant nuggets of outdoor recreation.
+Today’s treasure seekers discover giant nuggets of outdoor recreation in the Stanislaus forest.
 Whether it’s hiking, water sports or camping, the Stanislaus National Forest is a backcountry gem making it the perfect complement to your Mariposa County getaway (and one of the many things to do in Yosemite).

 A great and easily accessible hike in the Stanislaus National Forest is the Merced River Trail starting in Briceburg.

-Hiking is huge in Stanislaus NF with nearly 500 miles of designated trails.
-Trailheads spur off Highways 140 and 120.
+Stanislaus National Forest hiking is hugely popular, with nearly 500 miles of designated trails.
+Trailheads spur off Highway 140 and 120.
 The North Fork Merced River Trail to Diana Pool is an epic cannonball waiting to happen.
 Located along Bean Creek near the historic town of Coulterville, Diana is one of those old-fashioned swimming holes where memories are made.
 The flat, dog-friendly trail passes through both wooded and open stretches, perfect for kids who want to take a dip in one of several pools along the way.
 If you still have energy afterward visit the nearby Northern Mariposa County History Center for local Gold Rush tales or Bower Cave, a limestone grotto the native Miwuk people called “Home of the Evening Star” and where stagecoach visitors back in the day held dances on Saturday nights!

 From Highway 140, lace up your boots and hit the Merced River Trail.
 This 5.5 mile out & back trail starts at Railroad Flat Campground.
 The hike features spring wildflowers and the ever-present serenade of flowing water.
 At trail’s end there’s a narrow spur that climbs to a seasonal waterfall, worth the effort if still running.
 The Merced River Trail is dog-friendly (on leash) and great for kids, just remember to bring a hat and plenty of water as there is little cover.